Arctic Refuge drilling controversy: Opposition to drilling

 President Joe Biden signed an executive order to halt new Arctic drilling on his first day in office.
 Biden subsequently suspended oil drilling leases in the Arctic National Wildlife Refuge in June 2021.
 "President Biden believes America's national treasures are cultural and economic cornerstones of our country," White House National Climate Advisor Gina McCarthy said in a statement.
+On September 6, 2023, the Biden administration cancelled the leases.

 Former president Barack Obama also opposed drilling in the Arctic Refuge.
 In a League of Conservation Voters questionnaire, Obama said, "I strongly reject drilling in the Arctic National Wildlife Refuge because it would irreversibly damage a protected national wildlife refuge without creating sufficient oil supplies to meaningfully affect the global market price or have a discernible impact on U.S. energy security."
 Senator John McCain, while running for the 2008 Republican presidential nomination, said, "As far as ANWR is concerned, I don't want to drill in the Grand Canyon, and I don't want to drill in the Everglades.
 This is one of the most pristine and beautiful parts of the world."

 In 2008, the U.S. Department of Energy reported uncertainties about the USGS oil estimates for ANWR and the projected effects on oil price and supplies.
 "There is little direct knowledge regarding the petroleum geology of the ANWR region. ...
 ANWR oil production is not projected to have a large impact on world oil prices. ...
 Additional oil production resulting from the opening of ANWR would be only a small portion of total world oil production, and would likely be offset in part by somewhat lower production outside the United States."

 The DOE reported that annual United States consumption of crude oil and petroleum products was 7.55 Goilbbl in 2006.
 In comparison, the USGS estimated that the ANWR reserve contains 10.4 Goilbbl, although only 7.7 Goilbbl were thought to be within the proposed drilling region.

 "Environmentalists and most congressional Democrats have resisted drilling in the area because the required network of oil platforms, pipelines, roads and support facilities, not to mention the threat of foul spills, would play havoc on wildlife.
 The coastal plain, for example, is a calving home for some 129,000 caribou."

 The NRDC has said that drilling would not take place in a compact, 2000 acre space as proponents say, but would create "a spiderweb of industrial sprawl across the whole of the refuge's 1.5 e6acre coastal plain, including drill sites, airports and roads, and gravel mines, spreading across more than 640000 acre.
 The NRDC also said there is danger of oil spills in the region.